CPChain/cpchain-dapps-message/README.md

 # CPChain DApp - Message

-Message DApp is the fundamental DApp of the CPChain DApp Ecosystem, you can use this DApp to send and receive encrypted messae，This DApp base on [Identity DApp](https://github.com/CPChain/cpchain-dapps-identity).
+Message DApp is the fundamental DApp of the CPChain DApp Ecosystem, you can use this DApp to send and receive encrypted messages, This DApp based on [Identity DApp](https://github.com/CPChain/cpchain-dapps-identity).

 The sender can get the public key of the receiver from [Identity]((https://github.com/CPChain/cpchain-dapps-identity)), then use the public key encrypts the message, send the message via contract (Contract will emit an event).
-When the receiver gets the message, use their own private key to decrypted the message.
+When the receiver gets the message, use their own private key to decrypt the message.

 ## Setup